Germany–Israel relations: Culture, science, and social programs

 The two countries enjoy extensive scientific relations, with cooperation in science between Israeli and German universities and the development of the Minerva Society.
 During the visit by President Katsav, Bundestag President Wolfgang Thierse promoted the establishment of German–Israeli Youth Office – modeled on Germany's joint youth offices with France and Poland – as a tool to educate German and Israeli youth about their respective histories and the sensitivities of their relationship.

 The German-Israel Foundation for Scientific Research and Development (GIF) was established in 1986.

 A number of exchange programs work between young Germans and Israelis.
 About 2,000 Israelis and 4,500 Germans currently participate each year in the exchange program run by Germany's Federal Ministry for the Family, Senior Citizens, Women and Youth.
 The German organization Action Reconciliation (Aktion Sühnezeichen) has played a role in bringing Germans and Israelis together.
 Since 1961, Action Reconciliation has sent about 2,500 volunteers to work in Israeli hospitals and social welfare programs.
 Churches and trade unions have been active in fostering relations.

 Israel places great importance on sister city relationships with German cities.
 Haifa has five sister cities in Germany; Tel Aviv has five and Netanya has two.
 Over 100 Israeli cities and local authorities have ties with Germany.

-According to a 2013 BBC World Service Poll, 8% of Germans view Israel's influence as positive and 67% view it as negative, though this was about average for the European countries surveyed.

-In a Pew Research Center poll from 2006, Germans were asked if they sympathized more with Israel or Palestine in the Israel-Palestine conflict.
-37% of Germans supported Israel against 18% who supported Palestinians.
-In a similar poll by Pew, conducted in 2007, 34% of the German public supported Israel, while 21% supported Palestinians.
-In a German poll from 2009, after the Gaza War (2008–09), 30% of the Germans held Hamas accountable for the military operation, while just 13% blamed Israel.
-A Pew research center poll conducted in 2013 found that 28% of Germans take Israel's side in the Israeli Palestinian conflict, while 26% take Palestinians' side.
-A poll conducted by German polling institute TNS Emnid in 2014 on behalf of Bertelsmann Foundation found that 15% of Germans want their government to back Israel, while only 5% want their government to back the Palestinians.
-When asked whom they believe the German public supports, 33% of the Germans said Israel while 9% said the Palestinians.
-Israelis, who were also polled in the study, were more skeptical, as only 16% of them believed the German public supports them, against 33% who believed the Germans back Palestinians.